isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **New Features**

 - The Citations link on the top-level menu has been replaced with a Publications link.
 The page now includes ISB-CGC publications and posters, as well as citations.
-- Enhance the Cohort Builder so that additional GDC and PDC Programs can be selected.
+- Enhance the Cohort Builder UI and Cohort Details UI so that additional node based GDC and PDC Programs can be selected and edited.
 The Programs now available are:

   - GDC